shadders/BitcoinWallet/README.md

 Simple Logging Facade (1.7.5 or later) is used for console and file logging.
 I'm using the JDK logger implementation which is controlled by the logging.properties file located in the application data directory.
 If no logging.properties file is found, the system logging.properties file will be used (which defaults to logging to the console only).

-Google Protocol Buffers are used for the payment protocol support (BIP0070).
+Google Protocol Buffers are used for the BIP0070 payment protocol support.
 You can learn more about protocol buffers at https://developers.google.com/protocol-buffers/.

-A compiled version is available here: https://drive.google.com/folderview?id=0B1312_6UqRHPYjUtbU1hdW9VMW8&usp=sharing.
+A compiled version of BitcoinWallet is available here: https://drive.google.com/folderview?id=0B1312_6UqRHPYjUtbU1hdW9VMW8&usp=sharing.
 Download BitcoinWallet-1.2.zip and extract the files to a directory of your choice.
 If you are building from the source, the dependent jar files can also be obtained here.

 Build